 Our products and services are distributed in more than 40 countries around the world, and we derive a substantial percentage of our sales from these international markets.
-In 2022, we derived approximately 35% of our revenues from countries outside the United States.
-Accordingly, we face significant operational risks from doing business internationally.
+In 2023, we derived approximately 37% of our revenues from countries outside the United States.
+Accordingly, we face significant operational risks from doing business internationally (including the conflict between Ukraine and Russia and the conflict in Israel and surrounding areas).

 Our operating results may be affected by volatility in currency exchange rates and our ability to effectively manage our currency transaction risks.
-We incur currency transaction risks if we were to enter into either a purchase or a sale transaction using a different currency from the currency in which we report revenues.
-In such cases we may suffer an exchange loss because we do not currently engage in currency swaps or other currency hedging strategies to address this risk.
+Transactions in which we participate that are denominated in other than US Dollars may subject the company to currency exchange losses because we do not currently engage in currency swaps or other currency hedging strategies to address this risk.
 As we realize our strategy to expand internationally, our exposure to currency risks may increase.
 Given the volatility of exchange rates, we can give no assurance that we will be able to effectively manage our currency transaction risks or that any volatility in currency exchange rates will not have an adverse effect on our results of operations.